metamaden/recountmethylation_instance/README.md

 # Additional resources

-If you found `recountmethylation_instance` useful, the following resources helpful.
+If you found `recountmethylation_instance` useful, the following resources may also be helpful.

 * [`recountmethylation`](https://www.bioconductor.org/packages/release/bioc/html/recountmethylation.html).
 R/Bioconductor package providing utilities to access and analyze public DNAm array data from GEO.